Contract vs. Full-Time Nurses: Pros and Cons

 2. Increased Benefit and Operations Costs

-3. Legal W2 Employee Benefits and Protection Implications
+3. Full-Time Contract Benefits and Protection Implications

 Organizations must also be mindful of the legal implications of hiring W2 nurses.
 As employees, W2 nurses have certain benefits and protections required by law.
-For example, your organization might be covered by the federal Family and Medical Leave Act, or state laws like California’s paid family leave which can impact the types of benefits organizations must offer.
+For example, your organization might be covered by the federal Family and Medical Leave Act or state laws like California’s paid family leave, which can impact the types of benefits organizations must offer.